 Many people avoid going to the dentist if they can help it.
-What they don’t think of is that dentistry has come a long way from when it first started, and has even helped to increase the average life expectancy.
+What they don’t think of is that dentistry has come a long way from when it first started and has even helped to increase the average life expectancy.
 Back in Shakespeare’s day, dental care was often more damaging to dental health than beneficial.

 Dental Care in the 16th & 17th Centuries

-In the 1500’s and 1600’s, dental hygiene was as sporadic and risky as bathing.
+In the 1500s and 1600s, dental hygiene was as sporadic and risky as bathing.
 Dental research at the time was limited, and the importance of regular dental hygiene to prevent tooth decay was not well understood.
-The first toothbrushes were not even invented until the 1800’s.
+The first toothbrushes were not even invented until the 1800s.
 Instead, people tried to remove stains by scrubbing their teeth with coral, pumice, and stone, effectively removing dental enamel and leaving their teeth vulnerable.
 Other stain remedies included rubbing a mixture of vinegar and honey onto stained teeth.
 This mixture, combined with the loss of enamel, left many people with rotting teeth.

-…her teeth are very yellow and unequal, compared with what they were formerly, so they say, and on the left side less than on the right.
-Many of them are missing so that one cannot understand her easily when she speaks quickly.
+“…her teeth are very yellow and unequal, compared with what they were formerly, so they say, and on the left side less than on the right.
+Many of them are missing so that one cannot understand her easily when she speaks quickly.”

-Dentistry has come a long way from the days when 55 was considered a ripe old age.
+Since the time of Shakespeare, dentistry has advanced tremendously.
 In the 21st century, people need their teeth to stay with them into their 80’s and 90’s.
-Fortunately, we have learned a lot about the importance of cleaning our teeth everyday, with the added benefit of regular dental visits that can help us clean away and deal with problems that a toothbrush can’t take care of on its own.
+Fortunately, we have learned a lot about the importance of cleaning our teeth every day, with the added benefit of regular dental visits that can help us clean away and deal with problems that a toothbrush can’t take care of on its own.
 Gone are the days of blackening rotten teeth with charcoal and excruciating extractions without anesthesia, today we have highly qualified cosmetic dentists to make our smile look great.